Rafael Devers Preview, Player Props: Red Sox vs. Rays

-The Boston Red Sox, including Rafael Devers and his .594 slugging percentage over his past 10 games, take on starter Zach Eflin and the Tampa Bay Rays at Fenway Park, Tuesday at 7:10 PM ET.
+The Boston Red Sox, including Rafael Devers (.206 batting average in his past 10 games), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Fenway Park, Wednesday at 6:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the White Sox.
+He had a hitless showing in his most recent game (0-for-5) against the Rays.

 Sportsbook Promo Codes